m-joshi-77/m-joshi-77.github.io/_posts/2024-11-20-Stable-Diffusion:-Discussion-and-Comparison-with-GAN.md

 This integration allows the diffusion process to work in the compact, low-dimensional latent space created by the VAE.

-## Replacing the Decoder with a Diffusion Model in Code
+#### Replacing the Decoder with a Diffusion Model in Core Code Example

 ```python
 import torch